docker-hy/docker-hy.github.io/data/part-2/section-3.md

   redmine_1  | [2019-03-03 11:01:10] INFO  WEBrick::HTTPServer#start: pid=1 port=3000
 ```

-We can see that image also creates files to `/usr/src/redmine/files` that also need to be persisted.
+As the [documentation](https://hub.docker.com/_/redmine) mentions, the image creates files to `/usr/src/redmine/files` and those are better to be persisted.
 The Dockerfile has this [line](https://github.com/docker-library/redmine/blob/cea16044e97567c28802fc8cc06f6cd036c49a5c/4.0/Dockerfile#L155) where it declares that a volume should be created.
-Again docker will create the volume, but it will be handled as an anonymous volume that is not managed by compose, so it's better to be explicit about the volume.
-With that in mind our final file should look like this:
+Again Docker will create the volume, but it will be handled as an anonymous volume that is not managed by the Docker Compose, so it's better to create it explicitly.

+With that in mind, our configuration changes to this:

 ```yaml
 version: "3.8"